The pancreas is a dual-functional gland with both exocrine (digestive) and endocrine (hormonal) functions.

-The pancreas is an abdominal organ found anterior and superior to the stomach.
+The pancreas is a partially retroperitoneal, abdominal organ found posterior and inferior to the stomach.
 Further information on the anatomy of the pancreas can be found here.

 Islets are thought to make up 5% of the overall volume of the pancreas, although they receive around 15% of its blood flow.
 The Islets of Langerhans contain the following cell types: